SalesforceLabs/Flow-Agentforce-Chat/SETUP_GUIDE.md

 # Flow Agentforce Chat - Post-Installation Setup Guide

-This package provides **two distinct AI chat architectures** for different use cases.
+This package provides **three distinct AI interaction architectures** for different use cases.
 Choose the implementation that best fits your needs:

 ## 🏗️ **Architecture Overview**